tee-lab/PyDaddy/docs/source/usage.rst

 PyDaddy on Google Colab
 -----------------------

+Colab is a free Jupyter notebook environment, by Google, hosted entirely in the cloud.
 You can run PyDaddy on `Google Colab <https://colab.research.google.com>`_ notebooks, without having to install anything on your system.
 The :ref:`tutorial notebooks <tutorials>` have links to open them directly on Colab.
+(You will need a Google login)

 To use PyDaddy from *any* Colab notebook, enter the following line to a cell and run it.
 This command sets up PyDaddy on the notebook's environment.